DataDog/integrations-core/sonarqube/README.md

 The user can configure the discovery functionality for components: `components_discovery`

+`limit`
-`limit`: Maximum number of items to be auto discovered.
-Default value: `10`
+: Maximum number of items to be auto discovered.
+**Default value**: `10`

+`include`
-`include`: Mapping of regular expressions keys and component config values that will be auto discovered.
-Default value: empty map
+: Mapping of regular expressions keys and component config values that will be auto discovered.
+**Default value**: empty map

+`exclude`
-`exclude`: List of regular expressions with the patterns of components that will not be auto discovered.
-Default value: empty list
+: List of regular expressions with the patterns of components that will not be auto discovered.
+**Default value**: empty list

 Examples: